Harold Bell was the first African American to host and produce his own sport’s talk radio show Inside Sports in Washington, DC in 1972.

 On his “Inside Sports” radio show he interviewed some of the most famous athletes in pro sports.
 In 1975, Bell interviewed Muhammed Ali after he knocked out George Foreman in Zaire, Africa on WRC TV 4, the NBC afilliate in Washington, DC.
 The show made him the first African American to host and produce his own television sports special in prime time.
 The late DC Superior Court Judge Luke Moore said, “Harold you are our voice in the community!”

-His interviews and friendships with Muhammed Ali and Red Auerbach put his “Inside Sports” talk show on the map and changed the way we talk sports around the globe.
+His interviews and friendships with Muhammed Ali and Red Auerbach put his “Inside Sports” talk show on the map and changed the way we talk sports and politics around the globe.
 Many have copied the Inside Sports talk format, but none have been able to duplicate it.
 Bell interviewed hall of fame athletes like Jim Brown, Spencer Haywood, Harry Edwards, Sonny Hill, Don King, Bighouse Gaines and John Chaney just to name a few.
 These relationships became valuable when he was advocating for NFL All-Pro Willie Wood and NBA pioneer Earl Lloyd to be inducted into their Hall of Fames after they were “Blackballed” by their leagues.

 When Earl Lloyd called Bell asking him to campaign for his induction into the NBA Hall of Fame, he in turn called NBA Godfather Red Auerbach and Washington Times legendary sports columnist the late Dick Heller for support.
 His next call was to an old friend, Civil Rights icon Congressman John Lewis asking him to join the campaign team for Lloyd.
 Bell was no stranger to the city of Alexandria, he had worked closely with “The Untouchables” founders, Dr. George Logan-El, Lawrence Brown and Michael Johnson.
 They helped him to coordinate his annual toy party for needy children leading into the Christmas holidays in Alexandria.